suayb25/suayb25/README.md

 👯 I’m looking to collaborate on ...

 💬 Ask me about:
- - Python, Keras
+ - Python, Keras, Tensorflow
- - Natural Language Processing
+ - Natural Language Processing, Computer Vision
- - Java, C++, Node.js
+ - Java, C++, Angular

 📫 How to reach me: